 Simple Introduction to USB Adapter

 Summary: As a type of protocol converter, a USB adapter is used to transfer USB data to a serial port and vice versa.
-Generally, it has a USB cable on one end and a non-USB cable on the other end.
-Thus a USB adapter connects USB-port devices to non-USB-port devices.
+It has a USB cable on one end and a non-USB cable on the other end.
+Thus, a USB adapter connects USB-port devices to non-USB-port devices.

 Development of USB Adapter

 The development of a USB adapter can be dated back to a very earlier time.